Sustainable Buyers' Values

 If your device or appliance has truly caked it and it's not fit to sell for parts, there are many facilities around New Zealand that will take it, either for free or for a small fee, and recycle its most valuable components.

-It's important to note that many of its parts will still end up in a landfill, so e-waste recycling isn't the be-all and end-all solution to the problem - however it is the best option we have currently for when devices and appliances reach end-of-life.
+Many parts of a broken device will still end up in a landfill, so e-waste recycling isn't the be-all and end-all solution to the problem - however it is the best option we have currently for when devices and appliances reach end-of-life.

 Check out the map below to find a collection point near you.
 Be sure to check the collector's website or give them a call to find out what types of e-waste they accept, their opening hours, and if they charge a fee for their service.